 Almost every company has a vision statement.
 What is more rare is a vision and product road map specifically for R&D that inspires.
 Often this is more word of mouth than cemented in writing and distributed to the wider team.
-Instead many questions remain: What is the next break out technology?; What applications will fuel growth three years out?; Which new customers will be targeted?; What product families will be aided through M&A? … The vision will generate excitement and set the course of direction.
-The product road map will define specific technology, targets and scope of portfolio.
-Here are two examples to bring more clarity (both purposely kept brief):
+Instead many questions remain: What is the next break out technology?
+What applications will fuel growth three years out?
+Which new customers will be targeted?
+What product families will be aided through M&A? … The vision will generate excitement and set the course of direction.
+The product road map will define specific technology, targets and scope of the portfolio.
+Here are two examples to bring more clarity (both purposely kept brief).

 Product Road Map (broken into four categories):

-New Technology (launched 1 – 5 years) – New core technology building blocks that will fuel future growth and profitability.
+(launched 1 – 5 years) – New platform technology that will fuel future growth and profitability.

 Product road maps should be very clear on teams, schedules, technologies, product families and strategies for excellent alignment (purposely omitted here).
 Once a product road map is set, it eliminates wasted time on quoting and engineering initiatives that are not plan priorities.

 Alignment to the vision, product road map and within a project (extending to customers / suppliers) are absolutely critical in R&D. Too often misalignment among extended team members or individuals can drain teams with clouded direction, extraneous activities and redundant efforts.
 Even worse, multiple team leaders with different agendas or paths can stall progress to a crawl.